Ffos-y-fran Land Reclamation Scheme: Background

 Following the 18th century development of Merthyr as an industrial centre, and the shut-down of the deepcast coal mining industry from the 1930s through to the 1980s, the area to the east of Merthyr Tydfil has suffered severe dereliction.
-The East Merthyr Reclamation Scheme was the initiative of the former Merthyr Tydfil Borough Council and Mid Glamorgan County Council, in partnership with the Welsh Development Agency in the mid 1980s and was launched by the Secretary of State for Wales following the grant of planning permission.
+The East Merthyr Reclamation Scheme was the initiative of the former Merthyr Tydfil Borough Council and Mid Glamorgan County Council, in partnership with the Welsh Development Agency in the mid-1980s and was launched by the Secretary of State for Wales following the grant of planning permission.
 The aim was to extract coal from the area of East Merthyr by the cheapest and most profitable means, rather than detracting from it and its environment.
 The East Merthyr Reclamation Scheme is made up of three phases, each with the objective of reclaiming the derelict and dangerous land to the east of Merthyr Tydfil, using revenues from surface coal mining operations, restoring the land to beneficial use at no cost to the public purse.

-Phases I 'Incline Top' and II the Dowlais'Great White Tip' of the Scheme were completed in 1993 and 1997 respectively, restoring 106ha of derelict land to provide residential, light industrial and recreational uses.
-The ‘Ffos-y-fran Land Reclamation Scheme’, represents the third, and final, stage of the wider East Merthyr Reclamation Scheme.
-It is the largest of the original three phases and will restore over 360ha of previously derelict and disturbed land.
-Once completed, the land, which will be fit for upland grazing, with safe access for use by the community, will be returned to the Planning Authority.
+Phases I 'Incline Top' and II the Dowlais 'Great White Tip' of the scheme were completed in 1993 and 1997 respectively, restoring 106 ha of derelict land to provide residential, light industrial and recreational uses.
+The 'Ffos-y-fran Land Reclamation Scheme', represents the third, and final, stage of the wider East Merthyr Reclamation Scheme.
+It is the largest of the original three phases and will restore over 360 ha of previously derelict and disturbed land.
+Once completed, the land, which will be fit for upland grazing, with safe access for use by the community, will be returned to the planning authority.